Corporate Governance reflects the manner in which we conduct our business.

 The Board has established an Audit and Risk Management Committee (see 4. below).
 The responsibility for the day to day management of the Company has been delegated to the Chief Executive Officer, who is responsible for recommending strategy to the Board and leading the executive management team.

-The Board regularly meets 10 times per year to review the Company’s business activities and business plans.
+The Board regularly meets throughout each year to review the Company’s business activities and business plans.
 The Board also meets with key executives to discuss ITL’s key strategies.

 The performance of the Board is not formally reviewed given its small size but the Chairman regularly reviews matters with individual Directors.